ricketytoc/tp/docs/DeveloperGuide.md

 1. Finds an employee by the given field.

-    1. Tip: Create distinct employees, one with the name `John`, one with the department `Finance`, and one with the role `Manager` to effectively test the whether the find command works for each field.
+    1. Tip: Create distinct employees, one with the name `John`, one with the department `Finance`, and one with the role `Manager` to effectively test whether the find command works for each field.

     1. Test case: `find n/John`<br>
        Expected: Finds all employees whose names include the word `John`.